 1 (3) pay for a law practice in accordance with RPC 1.17; 2 (4) refer clients to another lawyer or LLLT or other nonlawyer professional pursuant 3 to an agreement not otherwise prohibited under these Rules that provides for the other person 4 to refer clients or customers to the lawyer, if: 5 (i) the reciprocal referral agreement is not exclusive, and 6 (ii) the client is informed of the existence and nature of the agreement; 7 (5) give nominal gifts that are neither intended nor reasonably expected to be a form of 8 compensation for recommending a lawyer's services.
 9 (c) [Reserved.]
 10 (d) Notwithstanding the prohibitions in paragraph (a), a lawyer may participate with a 11 prepaid or group legal service plan operated by an organization not owned or directed by the 12 lawyer that uses in-person or telephone contact to solicit memberships or subscriptions for 13 the plan from persons who are not known to need legal services in a particular matter covered 14 by the plan.[Reserved.]
 15 16 Comment 17 [1] [Washington revision] A solicitation is a targeted communication initiated by the or on 18 behalf of a lawyer that is directed to a specific person and that offers to provide, or can 19 reasonably be understood as offering to provide, legal services.
 Solicitations can include in- 20 person, written, telephonic, and electronic communications.
 In contrast, a lawyer's 21 communication typically does not constitute a solicitation if it is directed to the general 22 public, such as through a billboard, an Internet banner advertisement, a website, or a 23 television commercial, or if it is in response to a request for information or is automatically 24 generated in response to Internet searches.
-25 26
+25 live telephone or real-time electronic contact by a lawyer with someone known to need legal services.
+These forms of contact subject a person to the private importuning of the trained advocate in a direct interpersonal encounter.
+The person, who may already feel overwhelmed by the circumstances giving rise to the need for legal services, may find it difficult fully to evaluate all available alternatives with reasoned judgment and appropriate self-interest in the face of the lawyer's presence and insistence upon being retained immediately.
+The situation is fraught with the possibility of undue influence, intimidation, and over-reaching.

 [2] [Reserved.]
-There is a potential for abuse when a solicitation involves direct in-person, 1 2 live telephone or real-time electronic contact by a lawyer with someone known to need legal 3 services.
-These forms of contact subject a person to the private importuning of the trained 4 advocate in a direct interpersonal encounter.
-The person, who may already feel overwhelmed 5 by the circumstances giving rise to the need for legal services, may find it difficult fully to 6 evaluate all available alternatives with reasoned judgment and appropriate self-interest in the 7 face of the lawyer's presence and insistence upon being retained immediately.
-The situation 8 is fraught with the possibility of undue influence, intimidation, and over-reaching.
+There is a potential for abuse when a solicitation involves direct in-person, time electronic solicitation justifies its prohibition, particularly since lawyers have alternative means of conveying necessary information to those who may be in need of legal services.
+In particular, communications can be mailed or transmitted by email or other electronic means that do not involve real-time contact and do not violate other laws governing solicitations.

-10 [3] [Reserved.]
-This potential for abuse inherent in direct in-person, live telephone or real-11 time electronic solicitation justifies its prohibition, particularly since lawyers have alternative 12 means of conveying necessary information to those who may be in need of legal services.
-In 13 particular, communications can be mailed or transmitted by email or other electronic means 14 that do not involve real-time contact and do not violate other laws governing solicitations.
-15 These forms of communications and solicitations make it possible for the public to be 16 informed about the need for legal services, and about the qualifications of available lawyers 17 and law firms, without subjecting the public to direct in person, telephone or real-time 18 electronic persuasion that may overwhelm a person's judgment.
+[3] [Reserved.]
+This potential for abuse inherent in direct in-person, live telephone or realinformed about the need for legal services, and about the qualifications of available lawyers and law firms, without subjecting the public to direct in-person, telephone or real-time electronic persuasion that may overwhelm a person's judgment.